GRAINS-Wheat futures retreat after nearing three-month high at CBOT

 "An adequate U.S. soybean crop along with an expected and potentially record large South American crop will make it difficult for soybeans to maintain rallies," Pfitzenmaier said.

-(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Sherry Jacob-Phillips, Subhranshu Sahu, David Evans and Richard Chang)
+(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Marguerita Choy and Richard Chang)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))